Skip to Content

 Although children see the numbers printed on the squares as they jump through them, the real mathematical value comes from moving the body through the squares at the same time as counting the squares.
 This develops one-to-one correspondence.

-Experiencing numbers that increase and decrease (in ascending and descending order) through whole-body movement is the best way to learn early maths skills at this age.
+Experiencing numbers that increase and decrease (in ascending and descending order) through whole-body movement is the best for young children to learn early maths skills.

 6. Social Skills